-The Jatropha genus includes a very wide variety of plants native to the warmer regions of the world.
-They range from tropical plants to semi-arid subtropical plants that resemble succulents in their growth patterns.
+Jatropha is a genus that includes a very wide variety of plants native to the warmer regions of the world.
+They range from tropical to semi-arid subtropical plants that resemble succulents in their growth patterns.
 Depending on where you live, you might see different types of Jatropha.
 One of the most popular in the United States nursery trade is the Jatropha integerrima, which is grown for its sprays of shocking and beautiful red flowers.

 Like many species in the Euphorbiaceae family, these plants are toxic and should not be located in areas where curious children or pets might decide to sample them.
-If, however, you have the right location and safety is not a concern, these are wonderful plants, both for their ease of cultivation and their beauty.
+However, if you have the right location and safety is not a concern, these are wonderful plants, both for their ease of cultivation and beauty.

 Light: It somewhat depends on the species, so ask your garden center staff.
-Many Jatropha prefer bright and sunny conditions, while others thrive in partial shade.
+Many Jatrophas prefer bright and sunny conditions, while others thrive in partial shade.

 Water: Provide regular water during the growing season, and reduce watering during the winter.
-Immaculate drainage is important, and some species are very drought tolerant.
-Jatropha integerrima is drought tolerant.
+Immaculate drainage is important, and some species are very drought-tolerant.

 Soil: A rich typical potting mix will do fine.
 Provide lots of coarse drainage material and get into the habit of watering daily.